 Aloe Vera, a stemless or very short-stemmed succulent plant that can grow up to 40 inches tall.
 It has thick, fleshy, green to bluish-grey leaves.
 Smaller aloe species, dwarf species, and hybrids do well in a low-light environment and make very good indoor house plants in pots and containers.

 These plants are a great choice for beginners because they are easy to care for, and are easily propagated by leaves.
 Although aloe vera is well known for its many pharmacologically active ingredients beneficial to humans, bear in mind that it is toxic to cats, dogs, and horses when ingested.

 Burro’s tail is definitely on the list of the best office succulents for a variety of reasons.
 First of all, it is simply beautiful: just look at the texture of its long, hanging stems featuring oval leaves in pale green shades or pastel colors!

 They are low-maintenance and the small and compact varieties are perfect to be displayed on office desks, counters, and shelves.
-Gasteria is also totally pet-safe, non-toxic succulents.
+Gasteria is also a totally pet-safe, non-toxic succulent.

 Jade Plant (Crassula Ovata)

 Jade Plant, also known as Crassula Ovata, is one of the most popular indoor ornamental plants all over the world, and this is why is on the list of best office succulents.
 This plant, native to South Africa and Mozambique, has thick, woody stems and plump, glossy oval leaves, giving it a miniature tree-like appearance.
 The Jade plant can be easily spotted in offices and rooms as this plant is regarded as the symbol of luck.

 Jade Plant is a great office succulent, not only because it brings good fortune, but also because it thrives well in low-light conditions and stays small and compact.